 For good, affordable dim sum, our go-to is Dim Sum Square, boasting creamy salted egg yolk buns (HK$18), ‘snow-capped’ crispy BBQ pork buns (HK$20), shrimp rice rolls (HK$31), and other traditional fare.

-How to get there: Walk 4 mins from Sheung Wan MTR Station, Exit A2.
+How to get there: Walk 4min from Sheung Wan MTR Station, Exit A2 (Google Maps)

 23) Cheung Hing Kee Shanghai Pan Fried Buns (祥興記上海生煎包)